QubesOS/qubes-doc/user/how-to-guides/how-to-use-devices.rst

 Introduction
 ------------

-The interface to deal with devices of all sorts was unified in Qubes 4.0 with the ``qvm-device`` command and the Qubes Devices Widget.
+The interface to deal with devices of all sorts was unified in Qubes 4.0 with the ``qvm-device`` command and the :guilabel:`Qubes Devices widget`.
 In Qubes 3.X, the Qubes VM Manager dealt with attachment as well.
-This functionality was moved to the Qubes Device Widget, the tool tray icon with a yellow square located in the top right of your screen by default.
+This functionality was moved to the :guilabel:`Qubes Devices widget`, the tool tray icon with a USB trident symbol located in the top right of your screen by default.

 There are currently four categories of devices Qubes understands: